Music of Myanmar: 1980s-1990s

 During the 8888 Uprising, restrictions loosened and many artists began writing music with themes of freedom and democracy.
 However, after the State Law and Order Restoration Council usurped power in 1988, the Press Scrutiny Board was reformed to censor specific political and social issues, including poverty, the sex trade, democracy, and human rights.
 The Myanmar Music Asiayon (MMA) was established by the SLORC to further censor Burmese-produced music.
 Popular musicians including Zaw Win Htut and Sai Htee Saing have produced propaganda albums written by military officers such as Mya Than San.

-Hip hop and rap emerged in the late 1990s and is now the prevailing genre of music among Burmese youth today.
+Hip hop and rap emerged in the late 1990s and are now the prevailing genres of music among Burmese youth today.

 Bands like Iron Cross, Emperor and BigBag are popular among older Burmese and certain groups of youth.
 There are hip-hop enthusiasts all over Burma with Burmese hip-hop artists such as Ye Lay, Sai Sai Kham Hlaing, and J-me.
 There are also many underground rock and metal bands such as All Else I Fail, Last Day of Beethoven, Temper Level VIII, Tha Ta Lin Chate, Idiots, Offkeys, We Are the Waste, The Last Secret, etc. but mostly producing nu-metal and metalcore.
 As for heavy metal, the scene is growing steadily but remains less popular compared to mainstream music.
 Despite very few metal bands in Burma, the metal band aficionado society is united and supportive of raw black metal, thrash metal, and death metal.
 Burmese cover songs (particularly from Asia) represented early pop music in the country as artists recorded and performed "copy tunes," which were reproductions of international pop songs performed in Burmese.
 Singers such as Min Min Latt paved the way for other artists such as Myanmar's version of Lady Gaga, Phyu Phyu Kyaw Thein, R Zarni and Sai Sai Kham Leng.